hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 The serverless framework can be used to [deploy your Lambda functions](https://serverless.com/framework/docs/providers/aws/cli-reference/deploy/) to AWS, rather than uploading them manually via the console.
 This involves zipping all of your application code and uploading it to S3 in the `deploymentBucket` you specifiy in your yaml.
 This is then used to setup the Lambda functions so need to contain all code your functions require.
 This means it must include your `node_modules`, so the deployment has to happen after `npm/yarn install`.

 If you have a lot of application code you can find this deployment taking a very long time.
 To help with this you can exclude certain files from the zip.
-The lambda functions do not require the test suite for example, do that can be removed.
+The lambda functions do not require the test suite for example, so that can be removed.
 Exclusions are specified in the Yaml.

 ```yaml
 package: